What causes white spots on the arms and legs - Dermatologist's info.

 Doctors don’t know why people get these little spots and they are impossible to fix.
 They can’t be burned off, scraped off or lasered.
 I recommend that people try really hard to prevent them.
 The best way I have found to prevent or reduce the number of guttate hypomelanotic macules that your skin wants to make is to exfoliate really well.
 I use a combination of a physical exfoliation shower cloth or sponge followed by application of a professional strength glycolic acid moisturizer.
 The glycolic acid loosens the dead cells and the physical exfoliation helps them slough off.
 I've even seen this get rid of these persistent and annoying spots!

 For years I have used this exfoliation combination in my practice.
-I’ve seen it slow the rate at which people collect guttate hypomelanotic macules.
+I've seen it slow the rate at which people collect guttate hypomelanotic macules.
 I watched it do the same on my own skin once I started developing them on my arms.
 The best product combination to achieve this double exfoliation are in my two body care kits.
 The first is my Ultra Fast Body Smoothing Kit.
-The second is my Glytone AHA Body Kit.
+The second is my Ultra Fast Triple Action Body Smoothing Kit.

 It is also really important to protect skin from further sun damage.
 Wearing sun protective clothing when outdoors and/or using a broad spectrum zinc oxide sunscreen is recommended.
 One of the easiest good sunscreens to use on the arms and legs is Solbar Zinc.
 Patients in my practice have proven for years that this is a highly reliable and easy to use product.